toopay/gas-orm/README.markdown

 ```

-Comments on those libraries should self explanatory, but if you need to go more depth about Gas, read the full post about its functionality available methods and convention at [my blog post](http://taufanaditya.com/gas-orm "Gas ORM").
+Comments on those libraries should self explanatory, but if you need to go more depth about Gas, use **gasunittest.php** or read the full post about its functionality available methods and convention at [my blog post](http://taufanaditya.com/gas-orm "Gas ORM").